Mikhara/Unit-1-Homework-Assignment/README.md

 * What sets shopify apart is the following:
   	* Value for money: Shopify is the cheapest value for money with their lowest subscription of Shopify Lite at $9USD/month offering the Shopify Pay function that can be integrated with a free Facebook Shop.
   	* No coding: Shopify enables online store creation, payment receival and management of inventory and customer marketing with no coding required.
 For those who want to specialise features, coding is available.
-  	* Third Party apps: Shopify empowers developers to write add-ins and apps to personalise a user's store.
+  	* Third Party apps: Shopify empowers developers to write add-ins and apps in a coding langugae they've created, Liquid, so that store users can personalise their store with various plug-ins and apps.
   	* Shopify blog: Shopify spends a lot of money on building a community of users sharing problems and solutions on its blog community, enagling the solution to user problems to be quickly found and applied.
   	* Shopify offers 70 payment gateways in more than 50 languages, much more options than its competitors by effectively partnering with payment companies in a range of countries.
   	* Unlimited bandwidth and storage enabling efficient loading speeds on web and mobile.